Skip to main content

 Justice, Equity, Diversity and Inclusion (JEDI) in our work

 Habitat connectivity concerns also impact human health and well-being.
 In 2020, the RHCWG decided to pause our strategic action planning process and work to incorporate a Justice, Equity, Diversity, and Inclusion (JEDI) framework into the plan.
 The steering committee created a JEDI committee and recruited members to start the work.
-The JEDI committee drafted a statement of intent, and is now working consultants to perform an equity audit of the strategic action plan, equity workshop, and help lead the engagement planning process for the strategic action plan.
-The equity committee is also working on creating an inclusive space for communities representing historically underrepresented communities to join future planning processes.
+The JEDI committee worked with Knot Design and Multicultural Collaborative to perform an equity audit of the strategic action plan.
+The equity committee incorporated the recommendations from the equity audit report into the Strategic Action Plan to create an inclusive space for historically underrepresented communities to join future planning processes.

 PARTNERS